-You can increase your odds tromendously by using these 11 proven tips to catch more trout that I have learned over the years.
+You can increase your odds tremendously by using these 11 proven tips to catch more trout that I have learned over the years.

-I am going to count it down form 11 to 1.
+I am going to count it down from 11 to 1.

-Read through to the end to see what my number 1 tip is for catching more trout.
+Read through to the end to see my number 1 tip for catching more trout.

 11. Fish Density

 Now, this may go without being said but know your water.
 You need to know that you have a healthy population of fish in your fishery.

 You have to know this before you leave your house.

 Fishing For Stocked Trout is not the same as fishing for native trout.
 It is critical to know what kind of trout you are targeting.

 Bait is no doubt the most popular way of fishing for trout.
 That’s why it’s way up here at number 10.

 However, try and bring some sort of variety.
 I will take at least two different types, worms, and one other option.